for-giobbe/PAINT/markdowns/part_4.md

 ```

-Then we perform an exploratory DE analysis using DESeq2:
+We can perform an exploratory DE analysis using DESeq2, which is indeed unpractical due to the many conditions:

 ```